 Study Area

-The study was conducted in different land use types of the upper catchment area of the Narmada River Amarkantak in Central India.
-The location map of the study area is 22o39’0” N to 22o44’0” N latitude and 81o40’0” E to 81o47’0” E longitude.
-The average altitude of site was 1048 m from mean sea level.
-In study area three different seasons i.e., summer season from April to June, rainy season from July to October and winter months from November to February.
+The study was conducted under different land use types within the upper catchment area of the Narmada River Amarkantak in Central India.
+The study area falls within 22o39’0” N to 22o44’0” N latitude and 81o40’0” E to 81o47’0” E longitude as shown in Figure 1.
+The average altitude of site was 1048 m from mean sea level within the Digital Elevation Model (DEM) shown in Figure 2 In study area has three different seasons i.e., summer season from April to June, rainy season from July to October and winter months from November to February.
 The climate type is sub-humid tropical monsoon.
-The average annual temperature ranged from 16.1 °C to 31 °C, with April and May being the hottest months and December and January being the coldest of the year, with minimum temperatures falling to 5 °C. Between 1350 and 1600 mm of rain occur per year in study area.
+The average annual temperature ranged from 16.1 °C to 31 °C, with April and May being the hottest months and December and January being the coldest of the year, with minimum temperatures falling to 5 °C. Between 1350 and 1600 mm of rain occur per year in study area (cite authority) .
 This region's soils were primarily lateritic, alluvial, and black cotton types that were made of granite, gneisses, and basalt.
 The biosphere reserve is a habitat to an unusual diversity of flora and fauna because of its diverse climatic, topographic, and edaphic factors.
-The location map and DEM was represented in Figure 1 and 2.

 Soil sampling

-The soil samples were collected by laying out five quadrat randomly in each selected land use types of the upper catchment area of the Narmada River Amarkantak.
+The soil samples were collected by laying out five quadrats randomly in each selected land use types of the upper catchment area of the Narmada River Amarkantak.
 The soil sample was collected from two soil depths i.e., 0-20 cm and 20-40 cm with the help of a soil auger.
 The composite soil sample was prepared for analysis.
-Total 60 soil samples (6 land use types x 5 quadrates x 2 depths) were collected and dried in shade and used for analysis of physico-chemical analysis of different land use
+Total 60 soil samples (6 land use types x 5 quadrates x 2 depths) were collected and aired dried for analysis of physical and chemical analysis of different land use